hungcao181/import-devplan-2trackers/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

-### A note about input text-based plan
+### An explaination for required format of your text-based plan

 * The plan should be in form of hierarchical structure like this: Sprint > Epic > Tickets.
 Each type are on it's own line.
 * Sprint line are in format: <'Sprint'+ delimiter + Sprint name>
 * Epic line are in format: <'Epic'+ delimiter + Epic name>
 * Eelimiter can be space or semi colon
 * Sprint name should be number or contain number (i.g '2' or '#2' or 'week2') that represent the order it will be worked, start from 1

+### example plan
-* Please find example plan as below, just copy this into text area and push:
+> To try import, input your project name or id, your token, and just copy below to text area and push:

 SPRINT #1